-Without any doubt, puddings without a proper custard is unheard of when it comes to British puddings.
-The two cannot exist without each other, pudding and custard is just so, well British.
+Without any doubt, puddings without a custard is unheard of in the U.K. The two simply cannot exist without each other.
+Pudding and custard are just so, well, British.

-Custard, the perfect partner for British puddings and desserts.
-Custard sauce, as it is also known, is so easy to make - just look at the custard recipe below - so there's no need to ever buy a jar or packet again.
+Custard is the perfect partner for British puddings and desserts and custard sauce, as it also is known, is so easy to make.
+With this recipe in your arsenal, you'll never need to buy jarred custard or a package mix again.

-- 1 vanilla pod, split and seeds removed
+- 1 vanilla bean (split and seeds removed)

-- Place the milk and cream into a heavy bottomed saucepan and one teaspoon of the sugar, bring to a gentle simmer, once simmering, turn the heat to its lowest.
+- Place the milk, cream, and 1 teaspoon of the sugar in a heavy-bottomed saucepan Bring to a gentle simmer and then turn the heat down to its lowest setting.

-- In a large heatproof bowl, place the sugar and the egg yolks and with a hand (or electric) whisk, whisk until light, creamy and paler in colour.
+- In a large heatproof bowl, place the remaining sugar and egg yolks and whip by hand or with an electric mixer until light, creamy, and pale yellow in color.

-- Slowly, whilst still whisking, pour the warmed milk into the egg mixture.
+- While whisking constantly, slowly pour the warmed milk and cream into the egg mixture.

-- Finally, once thickened, remove from the heat and pass through a sieve again.
+- Once thickened, remove from the heat and pass through a sieve again.
+Your sauce is ready.

-Brandy Sauce: The classic custard comes into play at Christmas when it is teamed with the traditional Christmas Pudding.
+- Brandy Custard Sauce: The classic custard comes into play at Christmas when it is teamed with traditional Christmas pudding.
 There are several sauces served with the pudding, but a brandy custard is always popular.
-Making it is so easy.
-Take the recipe above and at the very end of the cooking and passing through the sieve, add 6 tablespoons of good quality brandy through the sauce (adjust the amount according to your taste.
+Using this recipe, at the very end of cooking and after passing it through the sieve, stir in 6 tablespoons (or to taste) of good-quality brandy.
 It is not recommended to serve brandy sauce to children.